thaisnishimoto/42sp_08_Minishell/README.md

 * Prompt display
 * Command history (up and down arrows)
 * Syntax verification
-* Token expansions
-  *
-  * `#` - it and all subsequent characters up to, but excluding, the next <newline> if discarded as a comment
-* Execute commands (using a relative or an absolute path)
+* Command search and execution (using a relative or an absolute path)
 * Builtin commands:
   * `echo` (with option `-n`)
   * `cd` (with only a relative or absolute path)